qrtl/rmm-custom/openai_connector/README.rst

 This module depends on the 'base_api_connection'.
 Therefore, please follow the configuration steps outlined in that module.
-In particular, for the OpenAI API Configuration, set the api_key in the format: Bearer APIKEY
+In particular, for the OpenAI API Configuration, set only the api_key.

 Basically, The OpenAI session should be added by a specific module that depends on this one.
 To adjust the session attributes, go to Settings →